netdata/learn/docs/agent/step-by-step/step-09.md

 every second.

 > Before you make changes, we recommended you read up on the [database
-> engine's](/docs/database/engine#memory-requirements) to ensure you don't overwhelm your system.
-Out of
+> engine's](/docs/agent/database/engine#memory-requirements) to ensure you don't overwhelm your system.
+Out of memory
-> memory errors are no fun!
+> errors are no fun!

 ```conf
 [global]